tencentyun/intlcloud-documents/yehe_doc/通信服务/邮件推送/常见问题/垃圾箱相关问题_intl_en.md

 ### What should I do if my emails go to the spam folder during the testing phase?
 Spam folder is a comprehensive judgment policy of recipients.
 Please follow the instructions below:
 1. Make sure you haven’t use your domain to send spams before.
 If your domain reputation is low, your emails may automatically go to the spam folder.
 2. The recipient may consider your emails as spams due to inappropriate email subject and content.
-You can [use a tool](https://www.mail-tester.com/) to test the email content until you get a score higher than eight.
+You can [use mail-tester tool](https://www.mail-tester.com/) to test the email content until you get a score higher than eight.